-Each year, the Buffalo School draws students from increasingly diverse backgrounds across the state, nation, and globe.
+Each year, the School of Architecture and Planning draws students from increasingly diverse backgrounds across the state, nation, and globe.
 As the largest public university in the state of New York, and as the only fully-accredited architecture program in the State University of New York (SUNY) system, our mission is to provide a path into architecture that encourages a diverse and ever-evolving range of student interests and skills.

 Therefore, the Bachelor of Science in Architecture program has no additional requirements beyond those set by the university: high school average, completed high school courses, rank in high school class, standardized exam scores (SAT/ACT), and other factors.

 In short – we welcome all applications for admission to the Bachelor of Science in Architecture and invite you to apply.